prefab-cloud/prefab-cloud-docs-web/docs/explanations/architecture/resiliency.md

 Uptime is incredibly important to us at Prefab but configuration is critical infrastructure so it is important to have a belt & suspenders approach.
 We have a couple sets of suspenders actually.

-### Server SDK Clients run on local copies of data
+### Backend SDK Clients run on local copies of data

 Prefab clients store all config locally so they are robust to network blips or outages.